Naboløs 1: 18th century

-At the time of the 1787 census, No. 19 was home to 25 residents in five households.
-Abraham Moses Henriques (1721–1802), a merchant (royal agent) and wallpaper manufacturer, resided in the building with his third wife Sara, their eight-year-old daughter, seven children from his second marriage (aged 13 to 21) and two maids.
+Abraham Moses Henriques' property was home to 25 residents in five households at the 1787 census.
+The owner resided in the building with his third wife Sara, their eight-year-old daughter, seven children from his second marriage (aged 13 to 21) and two maids.
 Johan Frederik Leth (1838–1918), a colonel lieutenant at the Zealand Regiment, resided in the building with his two children (aged five and 18), a male servant and two maids.
 Cay Hendrich Licht, a captain in the Norwegian Life Regiment, resided in the building with one servant and one maid.
 Jacob Adler, a junk dealer, resided in the building with his wife Chatrine Marie.
 Maria Cathrine Tykøv, widow of a gunmaker at the Royal Arsenal, resided in the building with her two daughters (aged 11 and 12).

 The property was destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
 The site was after the fire acquired by master builder Hans Christian Ondrup (1751–1814).
 He divided it into three separate properties.
 The building at the corner of Gammel Strand (No. 19A, now Gammel Strand 52) was constructed by him in 1796–1797.
 It was followed by No. 19B (now Naboløs 3 in 1798 and finally No. 19C at the corner with Læderstræde in 1798–1799.